widgetbakery/pixel_snap/README.md

 - Layout widget that fills area with multiple children needs to make sure that children sizes are properly snapped to physical pixels, while ensuring that the area is covered.
 If you have row with 3 children filling 100 physical pixels, the children will need to be sized at 33, 33 and 34 physical pixels exactly.
 - Whenever the device pixel ratio changes, you need to recompute the layout to ensure that the conditons above are met.

-# PixelPerfect for the rescue
+# PixelSnap for the rescue

 Doing all these things ad-hoc and manualy would by a lot of work and possibly very error prone.
 Fortunately, you don't have to.
-PixelPerfect can help in multiple ways:
+PixelSnap can help in multiple ways:

 ## Extension methods for easy pixel snapping